codingconcepts/dg/README.md

 This configuration will select between the values "admin", "regular", and "read-only"; each with an equal probability of being selected.

-Items in a set can also be given a weight, which will affect their likelihood of being used.
+Items in a set can also be given a weight, which will affect their likelihood of being selected.
 Here's an example:

 ``` yaml
 - name: favourite_animal